SoapCode/UCompile/README.md

 **Module CSScriptEngine.cs.**

 This module contains class CSScriptEngine, the main class of the whole UCompile system.
+It uses wrapped MonoEvaluator class instance to perform compilation.
 You're supposed to interact with this class first and foremost.
 Some of its methods:

 **1. public IScript CompileCode(string code = "")**
-This method uses underlying wrapped instance of MonoEvaluator to compile methodless code, and returns IScript object.
+This method compiles methodless code, and returns IScript object.
 You can execute your methodless code by invoking Execute method of IScript object.
 Returns null, if compilation failed.
 For examples see  <a href="#Methodless compilation">Methodless code compilation and execution</a> in <a href="#How it works">How it works</a> chapter.

+**2. public Type CompileType(string typeID, string code)** This method compiles class code(that is string with code describing class) saving reference to it by using user provided typeID.
+Once you compiled a type, it's now in system, and if you want to change its code - use CompileType with the same typeID you initially provided for this type, and your new type code.